Home » How To Play Three Thirteen-Card Game (Rules)

 Setting Up the Deck

-During the initial setup, it is important to set aside wild cards or jokers for each round.
+The first step is to decide how many decks you will need.
+After assembling the necessary cards, the next step is to shuffle them.
+During the initial setup, it is crucial to set aside wild cards or jokers for each round.
 This changes every round, starting with threes as wild in round 1 and ending with Kings as wild in the final eleventh round.
-The use of wild cards adds an interesting twist to the game strategy and keeps everyone on their toes!
+The use of wild cards adds an interesting twist to the game strategy.

 Also Read: How To Play Gin Rummy Game?